kubernetes/community/sig-docs/blog-subproject/README.md

 ### Embargoed content

 The blog repository on GitHub is public, therefore any content that needs to remain confidential until a certain time (for example: release posts, security vulnerabilities) should be proposed by email message to [blog@kubernetes.io](mailto:blog@kubernetes.io).
-If you need to, you can also send a Slack direct message to the set of blog approvers; please do this sparing.
+If you need to, you can also send a Slack direct message to the set of blog approvers; please do this sparingly.

 In your message, please note the time that the embargo will be lifted.